pauleveritt/scratchpad/pdq/what-is-and-is-not.rst

 - A mix-and-match set of swappable components

-- Not burdened with pluggability at every turn before you even need to have a plug
+- Burdened with pluggability at every turn before you even need to have a plug

+- Likewise, not components-everywhere-you-turn

-- Not a content management system for publishing brochures to huge public sites
+- A content management system for publishing brochures to huge public sites

-- Not for sophisticated document management with records archival
+- For sophisticated document management with records archival

-- Not for portals and integration
+- For portals and integration

-- Not enterprise-y
+- Enterprise-y